-1) Dynamic Per-Task Dropping Threshold: At its simplest, the task dropper can apply uniform dropping threshold for all tasks in a machine queue.
+5.2.1.
+Dynamic Per-Task Dropping Probability Threshold

+At its simplest, the task dropper can apply uniform dropping threshold for all tasks in a machine queue.
 However, a deeper analysis tells us that not all tasks have the same effects on the probability of on-time completion for the tasks behind them in queue.
-This can be taken into account to make the best decision about which tasks should stay and which are dropped.
+This difference can be taken into account to make the best decision about which tasks should stay and which are dropped.

-In addition to determining task robustness, other features of completion time PMF can be valuable in making decisions about probabilistic task dropping.
-We identify two task-level characteristics that further influence the robustness of tasks located behind a given task i: (A) the position of task i in machine queue, and (B) the shape (i.e., skewness) of completion time PMF of task i.
+In addition to determining task's chance of success, other features of completion time PMF can be valuable in making decisions about probabilistic task dropping.
+We identify two task-level characteristics that further influence the chance of success of tasks located behind a given task i: (A) the position of task i in machine queue, and (B) the shape (i.e., skewness) of completion time PMF of task i.

-In fact, the closer a task is to execution, the more tasks are affected by its completion time.
+In fact, the closer a task is to execution (i.e., to the head of machine queue), the more tasks are affected by its completion time.
 For instance, with a machine queue size of six, an executing task affects the completion time of five tasks queued behind it, where the execution time of a task at the end of the queue affects no tasks.
 Therefore, the system should apply a higher dropping threshold for tasks close to queue head.

-Skewness is defined as the measure of asymmetry in a probability distribution and is calculated based on Equation 6 [32].
-In this equation, N is the sample size of a given PMF, Y_i is an observation, and \bar{Y} is the mean of observations.
+Skewness is defined as the measure of asymmetry in a probability distribution and is calculated based on Equation 6, as explained in ^[36].
+In this equation, N is the sample size of a given PMF, Y_i is an observation, \bar{Y} is the mean of observations, and σ is the standard deviation of the observations.
 A negative skewness value means the tail is on the left side of a distribution whereas a positive value means that the tale is on the right side.
 Generally, $|S| \ge 1$ is considered highly skewed, thus, we define s as bounded skewness and we have $-1 \le s \le 1$.